 While my guide set up the team, I hung around the puppies.
 Under eight months old, these dogs were too young to be on the harness yet.
 Most of their time was spent in a pen, playing or snuggling with each other.
 The whole situation was incredibly cute.

-Dog sledding out on the tundra
+Heading out onto the frozen tundra

 Once the team was ready, I got comfortable on the qamutiq, seated on top a soft caribou hide.
 I learned that it’s important to lay out the caribou hide such that the fur goes in the same direction if I was riding a caribou.
 This is out of respect for the animal and if we did it the wrong way, people out on the land would stop us and tell us to turn the fur around.